jonacko/my-first-ticket/README.md

 2. After undertanking the above, I tried breaking the code in order to see if the alt tag appeared, which it did, however it changed the formatting of the other sections on the webpage and I did not know how to rectify this.
 All content remained the same, however.

-3. After removing all the div elements and replacing with semantic HMTL elements, the <aside> section moved down the page.
+3. After removing all the div elements and replacing with semantic HMTL elements, the 'aside' section moved down the page.
 I tried a number of things to fix this, such as wrapping the aside into the main and reintroducing divs.

 Eventually, I changed the 'position' of the aside section, by moving it up from the bottom by 960 px (see below), however this inevitably resulted in a large gap between the main/aside section of the webpage and the footer.
 I understand this is not an ideal solution, but it was the best fix I could manage at the time...any advice appreciated!?